Our conference starts on 9/28 — see the program!

 “Margaret Atwood: Managing Reception and Overseeing Adaptation.”
 Jeremy Rosen, University of Utah

-“Bad Reading” (panel chair: Yung-Hsing Wu, University of Louisiana, Lafayette)
+Chair: Yung-Hsing Wu, University of Louisiana, Lafayette

 “Gift Books and Bad Readers.”
 Claudia Stokes, Trinity University